oh-jinwoo94/gkm-align/README.md

 (being updated with more details and reproducible examples)
 # gkm-align
-gkm-align is a whole-genome alignment algorithm specifically designed to map distal enhancers conserved between distant mammals (e.g., human and mouse). gkm-align discovers orthologous enhancers by identifying optimal alignment paths with maximal similarities in gapped-kmer compositions along syntenic loci. gkm-align's performance can further be boosted by incorporating conserved enhancer vocabularies obtained using gkm-SVM sequence models trained on enhancers.
+gkm-align is a whole-genome alignment algorithm designed to map distal enhancers conserved between distant mammals (e.g., human and mouse). gkm-align discovers orthologous enhancers by identifying alignment paths with maximal similarities in gapped-kmer compositions along syntenic loci. gkm-align's performance can further be boosted by incorporating conserved enhancer vocabularies obtained using gkm-SVM sequence models trained on enhancers.

 Please cite the following paper if you use gkm-align:
 Oh JW and Beer MA.
 Gapped-kmer sequence modeling robustly identifies regulatory vocabularies and distal enhancers conserved between evolutionarily distant mammals.